Most probable paths for developed processes: Affine transport and development

 \subsection{Diffusion processes with drift and non-zero covariance}

+We will now consider a more general class of processes than those in Section~\ref{sec:TrueMPPs}.
+Let $M$ be a given $d$-dimensional connected manifold. \emph{A sub-Riemannian structure} $(E,g)$ is a subbundle $E \subseteq TM$ along with a smoothly varying inner product $g = \langle \cdot , \cdot \rangle_g$ defined only on $E$.
+We include here the possibility that $E = TM$, which makes $(E,g)$ a Riemannian structure.
+An affine connection $\nabla$ is said to be \emph{compatible} with $(E,g)$ if it takes orthogonal bases of $E$ to orthogonal bases under parallel transport.

-Let $o \in M$ be a reference point and let $\langle \cdot , \cdot \rangle$ be a reference inner product on $T_oM$.
-For now, the choice of inner product is not important, as all inner products give Lipschitz equivalent norms on finite dimensional vector spaces.
-For a given $T >0$, define \emph{the Cameron Martin space} $\mathbb{H}^T(T_oM)$ as the space of all absolutely continuous curves in $T_o M$ starting at $0$ with an $L^2$-derivative with respect to our chosen inner product.
+Let $o \in M$ be a given base point on the sub-Riemannian manifold $(M, E, g)$.
+For a given $T >0$, define \emph{the Cameron Martin space} $\mathbb{H}^T(E_o)$ as the space of all absolutely continuous curves in $E_o$ starting at $0$ with an $L^2$-derivative with respect to our chosen inner product.
 This is a Hilbert space with product

-We notice that the concept of affine development $\Dev_u(\omega)$ is well defined for curves $\omega \in \mathbb{H}^T(T_oM)$, and we can still apply Lemma~\ref{lemma:AffineDev} with its proof.
+If $\nabla$ is a given connection and $u_t$ a given time-dependent vector field, we notice that the concept of affine development $\Dev_u(\omega)$ is well defined for curves $\omega \in \mathbb{H}^T(E_o)$, and we can still apply Lemma~\ref{lemma:AffineDev} with its proof.
 See Appendix~\ref{sec:AbsCont} for details.